 If you have previously registered for Geo Blue, you do not have to register again, but you will need to print out your ID card.
 It is important to have your GeoBlue ID card to access health care services; you will need to present your ID card whenever you receive medical care

-The policy covers the following groups:
+This policy covers the following groups:

-- Enrolled undergraduate and graduate students who are temporarily engaged in sponsored or approved educational activities outside the United States.
+• Enrolled undergraduate and graduate students who are temporarily engaged in sponsored or approved educational activities outside the United States.

-- Clinical Fellows, Residents, and postdoctoral research appointees
+• Clinical fellows, residents, and postdoctoral research appointees.

-- University faculty and staff who travel abroad in direct support of Washington University sponsored study abroad programs in a teaching or administrative capacity.
+• university faculty and staff who travel abroad in direct support of Washington University sponsored study abroad programs in a teaching or administrative capacity.

 Undergraduate students participating in study abroad semester or academic year programs administered by Arts & Sciences, Olin Business School and Sam Fox School of Design & Visual Arts will be automatically roster enrolled in the GeoBlue Student policy for the duration of their study abroad.
-The GeoBlue Student Insurance charge will appear on the student’s Washington University billing statement within the academic semester.

 Please note: the GeoBlue Student policy is not a substitute for the student’s existing domestic health insurance coverage.
 The GeoBlue Student policy does not provide domestic (United States) coverage, and does not meet the University’s requirements for student health insurance.
 It is a supplement to the student’s existing health insurance plan.